delta3d/delta3d/branches/RB-1.5/readme.txt

       Select the Projects folder
       Select VC++ Directories
-      Change 'Show directories for:' to Executable files Add 'C:\Python24' to the list of directories (or whatever you proper path is)
+      Change 'Show directories for:' to Executable files Add the root Python folder (e.g., 'C:\Python24') to the list of directories (or whatever you proper path is)

    4. Build the entire solution.